-For example, sometimes we keep things because we’ve always had them and are just used to them being there.
-Or maybe something came as a set, so we think we need to keep the whole set.
+For example, sometimes you keep things because you’ve always had them and are just used to them being there.
+Or maybe something came as a set, so you think you need to keep the whole set.

 An example of figuring out what is enough

 Dishes are a great example of this.
 When we got married we had a set of dishes with 12 place settings.
 They all fit in the cupboard easily and were a set, so I didn’t even consider decluttering them at first.
 But because we had a cupboard full of clean dishes, it was easy to use a new plate or bowl any time we wanted to.
 This left us with a lot of dirty dishes each day.

 Over time, the more I embraced a minimalist lifestyle, I realized we didn’t actually need 12 place settings.
 So I put half the place settings away just to try living with less.